forceCpp/openDiscordBot/README.md

 for a openai API key visit **https://beta.openai.com/signup/**

 # Install
-you need python to be installed
+you need to have python and pip to be installed

 and install the discord.py and openai with the command `pip install discord.py` and `pip install openai`